AshyrMalik/Self-Driving-Car-in-GTA-Vice-City/README.md

 # Self-Driving Car in Grand Theft Auto: San Andreas

 This project implements a self-driving car system in GTA: San Andreas using computer vision and deep learning.
-The AI model learns to drive by capturing game footage and predicting appropriate controls, enhanced with lane detection for better navigation.
+The AI model learns to drive by capturing game footage and predicting appropriate controls.

 ## Features